For You — Body

 What the 30-Year Survivors Did Differently

-I've known techs who made it 30+ years and retired on their own terms — not forced out by injury.
-They share common patterns, and none of them involve being "blessed with good genetics."
+The techs who make it 30+ years and retire on their own terms — not forced out by injury — share common patterns.
+And none of them involve being "blessed with good genetics."

 They Treated Their Body Like a Tool That Needs Maintenance